ItZ-Debaditya/Inter-IIT-IOT/README.md

 Steps and sequence of running the files:-

-1) Fristly ensure proper connection of sensors with the esp8266.
+1) Firstly ensure proper connection of sensors with the esp8266.
 2) Upload the file named integrated.ino in the esp266.
 3) Upon running the code in esp8266, it will generate a url which needs to copied and pasted in the file EXAMPLE_PYTHON_READER.py    (generally the url remains same if the wifi of esp is not changed.)
 4) Run the file named EXAMPLE_PYTHON_READER.py in the ubuntu terminal. (now the sensor data are present in a text file)